 Oxhandler, H. K. & Parrish, D. E. (2016).
 The development and validation of the Religious/Spiritually Integrated Practice Assessment Scale.
 Research on Social Work Practice, 26(3), 295-307. doi: 10.1177/1049731514550207

 Oxhandler, H. K., Parrish, D. E., Torres, L. R., & Achenbaum, W. A. (2015).
 The integration of clients’ religion/spirituality in social work practice: A national survey.
 Social Work, 60(3), 228-237. doi: 10.1093/sw/swv018

-Dr. Oxhandler’s research and training have been generously supported by the John Templeton Foundation, Spencer Foundation, Baylor University and others.
+Dr. Oxhandler’s research and training have been generously supported by the John Templeton Foundation, Spencer Foundation, Baylor University, and others.
 She is grateful for these sources of support but is especially thankful for the invaluable mentoring she has received over the years.
-Because of her exceptional mentors, Dr. Oxhandler deeply enjoys paying it forward by mentoring students outside the classroom with regard to professional development and supporting faculty in her role as associate dean for Research and Faculty Development
+Because of her exceptional mentors, Dr. Oxhandler deeply enjoys paying it forward by mentoring students outside the classroom regarding their professional development and supporting faculty in her role as GSSW’s Associate Dean for Research and Faculty Development

 She is married to Cory Oxhandler, and the couple has two children.
 You can learn more about Dr. Oxhandler and her work by visiting hollyoxhandler.com.